Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-07-27

 Yoast SEO 16.8 is out today!
 This release comes with an updated readability analysis with support for two new languages: Norwegian and Slovak.
 Slovak doesn’t just get full readability support but also support for our word forms feature.
 This Premium language feature helps you improve your content in a much more natural way.
 Did you know that Yoast SEO is nearing language support for twenty languages?
-Read more about what’s new in Yoast SEO 16.8 in [https://yoa.st/release-16-8](our release post)!
+Read more about what’s new in Yoast SEO 16.8 in [our release post](https://yoa.st/release-16-8)!

 #### Enhancements